CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/addon_support.md

 But perhaps that's getting ahead of ourselves.
 In order to make effective use of these tools, you should probably understand how DotMarks works--and how to make it do exactly what you want.
 So let's take a step-by-step look at what it does during its main update loop.

 > [!NOTE]
 > This is the main update loop for DotMarks itself.
-The marker objects instantiated from `utils_catspaw_hudmarks` each have their own separate update loops, which are driven by the attributes that get set during marker creation.
+The marker objects instantiated from `utils_catspaw_hudmarks` each have their own separate update loops, which are driven by the attributes that get set during marker creation and the object's current state.

 ## The main Actor Update loop